The Paleo Diet Review

 What To Eat Paleo Diet Plan

 While on the Paleo Diet, consume large amounts of healthy fats that generally are seen in butter, coconut, avocado and macadamia oils.
 Along with that, pile up on the pork, lamb, seafood, red meat.
-Don’t be afraid to eat all parts of the poultry such as the liver, heart and neck.
-When you can, pick meat that came from an animal that was raised in the pasture.
+Don’t be afraid to eat all parts of the poultry such as the liver, heart, and neck.
+When you can pick a meat that came from an animal that was raised in the pasture.
 The macadamia, olive and avocado oils which are low in total polyunsaturated fat, are meant to be eaten with foods such as green salads, rather than cooking with them.
 Cook fresh, organically grown vegetables (sweet potatoes or yams, greens, etc), however, frozen vegetables are just as high in nutrients.

 Surprisingly, you should not eat a lot of fruits when on this diet program.
 While, several kinds of fruits are high in antioxidants, and rich with Omega-3s, the sugar content is way too high.
-Note: if you suffer with an autoimmune disease or have digestion issues, you probably should not eat the nuts or fruits in association with the Paleo Diet.
+Note: if you suffer from an autoimmune disease or have digestion issues, you probably should not eat the nuts or fruits in association with the Paleo Diet.

 Paleo Diet Restrictions

 If you are a vegetarian, this diet can be altered to fit your needs by compromising meat for certain other foods.
 However, you cannot substitute by using beans or legumes.
-The rule of thumb is high in fat, moderate protein and low carbs.
+The rule of thumb is high in fat, moderate protein, and low carbs.
 Stay away from grains and legumes.
-This means no corn, no brown rice, no peanuts, no pinto beans, no black eyed peas, or wheat, rye, barley or oats.
+This means no corn, no brown rice, no peanuts, no pinto beans, no black-eyed peas, or wheat, rye, barley or oats.
 In addition to the previously mentioned grains and legumes, you should not eat or cook with sunflower oil, peanut oil, soybean oil, vegetable oil, margarine, safflower oil or corn oil.
-Just say “no” to sodas, sugar and juices with a substitute sweetener.
+Just say “no” to sodas, sugar, and juices with a substitute sweetener.